Perfectly Polished: How to Apply Nail

 You’ll find multiple weird and wonderful suggestions online on how to remove nail polish without using nail polish remover, but if you want to remove all traces of polish without damaging your nails, you shouldn’t cut corners.

-If you are using a gel polish such as Shellac or OPI, use the brands own nail polish remover system, which generally includes foil wraps soaked in remover, which you apply for up to 15 minutes before removing final traces of varnish with a reusable cuticle stick.
+If you are using a gel polish such as Shellac or OPI, use the brands' own nail polish remover system, which generally includes foil wraps soaked in remover, which you apply for up to 15 minutes before removing final traces of varnish with a reusable cuticle stick.

-For regular nail polishes, standard over-the-counter acetone nail polish removers work very well, but if you have dry or brittle nails, it is recommended that you choose a remover without acetone.
+For regular nail polishes, standard acetone nail polish removers work very well, but if you have dry or brittle nails, it is recommended that you choose a remover without acetone.

 - Apply a liberal amount of nail polish remover to a cotton pad and wipe across the nail using a gentle circular motion.